darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/import.md

 Clicking on “image” or “folder” opens a file selector dialog.
 Navigate through the filesystem, and select the item(s) to import.

 On the lower part of the dialog, are some additional _import options_ as follows.
-Default values for all of these options can be set in [`preferences > import`](../../../preferences-settings/import.md).
+Default values for all of these options can be set in [preferences > import](../../../preferences-settings/import.md).

 import folders recursively (folder import only)
 : Check this option to import images in the currently selected folder and all subfolders.
 It is not recommended to use this option to import a large number of images at the same time.
 The import process causes darktable to generate thumbnails for all of the imported images, but in the end it will only be able to keep the most recent in its cache.
 It is better to import images in smaller chunks.